fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 ![](./images/B16062_02_20.jpg)

-frequent terms

 **Note**

 In this section, we learned what BoW is and how to can use it to convert a sentence or document into a vector.
 BoW is the easiest way to convert text into a vector; however, it has a severe disadvantage.
-This method only considers the presence and absence of words in a sentence or document---not the frequency of the words/tokens in a document.
+This method only considers the presence and absence of words in a sentence or document not the frequency of the words/tokens in a document.
 If we are going to use the semantics of any sentence, the frequency of the words plays an important role.
 To overcome this issue, there is another feature extraction model called TFIDF, which we will discuss later in